CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 ## Creating assets

 Counterparty allows users to *issue assets*.
-An asset that is created within the Counterparty protocol is called a *user-created token*.
+An asset that is created within the Counterparty protocol is often called a *user-created token*.
-User-created assets are just as real as XCP or even BTC.
-With the asset issuance function, every user has the ability to contribute something new to Counterparty’s financial ecosystem.
+User-created tokens are just as real as XCP or even BTC.
+With the asset issuance function, every user has the ability to create a new currency project inside the Bitcoin and Counterparty ecosystem.

+**You can create two different types of assets:**

-Newly registered asset names can either be (unique) strings of 4 to 12 uppercase Latin characters (inclusive) not beginning with ‘A’, or integers between 26^12 + 1 and 256^8 (inclusive), prefixed with ‘A’.
-Alphabetic asset names carry a one‐time issuance fee (by burn) of 0.5 XCP and numeric asset names are freely available.
+* **Named Asset**: A unique string of 4 to 12 uppercase Latin characters (inclusive) not beginning with ‘A’

+Alphabetic asset names carry a one‐time issuance fee of 0.5 XCP.
+This fee is burned (permanently taken out of circulation).
 ‘BTC’ and ‘XCP’ are the only three‐character asset names.
 For more information, see the Assets section in the Counterparty specification.

+* **Numeric Asset (FREE)**: An integers between 26^12 + 1 and 256^8 (inclusive), prefixed with ‘A’.

+Numeric assets only require one Bitcoin transaction fee to be created.

 ## The different kinds of assets